Jeanne Nicholson, RN, MS

 Kathy Kennedy, DRPH, MA

 Dr. Kathy Kennedy has served as the director of the Regional Institute for Health and Environmental Leadership (RIHEL) since its inception in 1998.
-Her work since that time has been focused on public health workforce development either through the professional opportunities offered through RIHEL or through formal education at the Colorado School of Public Health.
-She is Associate Clinical Professor at the University of Colorado – Colorado School of Public Health where she directs the master of public health program in maternal and child health and the certificate in global public health.
+Her work focuses on public health workforce development through the professional opportunities offered at RIHEL and through formal education at the Colorado School of Public Health.
+She is a Clinical Professor at the University of Colorado – Colorado School of Public Health where she directs the master of public health program in maternal and child health and the certificate programs in global public health and maternal and child health.

 Lawrence Volmert, JD